2001 Harrah's 500 (CART): Background

-The Harrah's 500 was confirmed as part of CART's 2001 schedule for the series in August 2000.
+The Michigan 500 was confirmed as part of CART's 2001 schedule in August 2000.
 It was the 32nd consecutive year that Michigan International Speedway had held a race in the series and the eighth round to occur in the United States that year.
+The event was the 11th of 21 scheduled races for the 2001 season, and was to be held on July 22 of that year.
+On July 19, 2001, only three days before the Michigan 500 was to be held, gaming corporation Harrah's Entertainment signed on as the race's title sponsor.
+The event would henceforth be known as the Harrah's 500 Presented by Toyota.

-The Harrah's 500 was the 11th of 21 scheduled races for 2001 by CART, and was held on July 22.
-Before the race, Team Rahal driver Kenny Bräck led the Drivers' Championship with 83 points, 10 ahead of Michael Andretti in second and a further 3 in front of Hélio Castroneves in third.
+Before the race, Team Rahal driver Kenny Bräck led the Drivers' Championship with 83 points, 10 ahead of Michael Andretti in second and a further three in front of Hélio Castroneves in third.
 Dario Franchitti was fourth on 65 points, ahead of fifth-placed Gil de Ferran with 58 points.
 Honda led the Manufacturers' Championship with 158 points; Toyota was second on 142 points, 12 ahead of Ford Cosworth in third.

-It was announced in June 2001 that Michigan International Speedway would not hold a CART race for the 2002 season.
-The track's president Brett Shelton said the circuit and its parent company International Speedway Corporation (ISC) sought to pursue other alternatives.
+In June 2001, it was announced that Michigan International Speedway would not hold a CART race for the 2002 season.
+Track president Brett Shelton said the circuit and its parent company International Speedway Corporation (ISC) sought to pursue other alternatives.
 It was later reported that Michigan International Speedway requiested from paying sanctioning fees for the event, estimated to be around $2 to $2.5 million, to alleviate the financial losses from decreasing track attendance.
 Other reasons included the lack of promotion of the event by the ISC and CART compared to the promotion of an ARCA stock car race held at the same track.
 Andretti had mixed feelings on not returning to the track, saying from a spectator viewpoint, it would be a loss for television.
 However, he spoke of his relief at CART not returning to Michigan International Speedway, citing series regulations on top speeds.
 Michigan International Speedway went on to hold a race in the Indy Racing League (IRL) (later IndyCar Series) from 2002 to 2007.